 How to submit complaint: Reports may be made by complainants, third parties, witnesses or bystanders and may be made in person, by regular mail, telephone (Julie Proscia at 312.662.4304, Suzanne Milner at 236.521.2433, or Ben Lyon at 312.662.4103), by email ([email protected]), or by any other means that results in the Title IX Coordinator receiving the person’s verbal or written report.
 Individuals, including third parties and bystanders, can submit a report of Sexual Harassment electronically by completing the form

-Specific criteria, as specified in the catalog, is required to form the basis of a grade appeal.
+Specific criteria, as specified in the handbook, is required to form the basis of a grade appeal.
+See the Student Handbook for the complete policy.

 How to submit complaint: Any student may request a grade appeal by contacting their instructor directly.

 Students have the right to appeal decisions made by their program SDC.
-Complete description of SDC and related appeal policy is found in the Student Handbook.
+See the Student Handbook for the complete policy.

 How to submit complaint: Students must submit a written appeal stating the grounds for the appeal with supporting documentation directly to the program chair or director of their academic program.